nolanwinsman/blk-rename/README.md

 ### bulk_renamer

-Python script to rename multiple files in a folder.
+Python script to rename multiple files in a folder all within the Terminal.

+This script is designed for my particular use case, but others might find it useful.

+Currently it there is only the Python version, but I might reprogram this in Rust someday.

 ## Installation